appsocially/upil-site/docs/language/README.md

 EXTERNAL weather

 DIALOG weatherExplanation
-  TEMPLATE
-    "The weather is currently ${weather}"
+  TEMPLATE "The weather is currently ${weather}"
-  /TEMPLATE
   IF weather=="cloudy"
-    TEMPLATE
-      "It's going to be cool all day"
+    TEMPLATE "It's going to be cool all day"
-    /TEMPLATE
   ELIF weather=="sunny"
-    TEMPLATE
-      "Pack your sunscreen it's going to be hot!"
+    TEMPLATE "Pack your sunscreen it's going to be hot!"
-    /TEMPLATE
   ELIF weather=="rainy"
-    TEMPLATE
-      "Looks like you're going to need an umbrella today!"
+    TEMPLATE "Looks like you're going to need an umbrella today!"
-    /TEMPLATE
   ELSE
-    TEMPLATE
-      "I can't even explain this weather..."
+    TEMPLATE "I can't even explain this weather..."
-    /TEMPLATE
   /IF
 /DIALOG

-RUN a
-  weatherExplanation
+RUN weatherExplanation
-/RUN
 ```
 </UpilBot>